rfdspeng/ml_ai_portfolio/notes/AWS Lambda.md

 You need to define a role for your function, which manages what your function has access to.
 For example, does your function need access to other AWS services?

-The name of the top-level function is `lambda_handler`, and it takes an `event` as argument. `event` is a dictionary-like data structure.

 Can Lambda support an interactive web application?